syseleven/terraform-provider-metakube/docs/resources/node_deployment.md

 * `name` - (Optional) Node deployment name.
 * `spec` - (Required) Node deployment specification.

+### Timeouts

+`metakube_node_deployment` provides the following Timeouts configuration options:
+* create - (Default 40 minutes) Used for Creating node deployments and waiting for them to join the cluster.
+* update - (Default 80 minutes) Used for node deployment modifications.
+* delete - (Default 60 minutes) Used for destroying node deployment.

 ## Attributes

 * `creation_timestamp` - Timestamp of resource creation.